Movement-DAO/move-docs/docs/dao/intro/genesis.md

 -   nft tooling for creators; and
 -   legal compliance,

 and have also requested an expansion of the Multi-sig.
-Governance migration to voting escrow is essential, as the dao-lawfirm.eth desires to signal their long-term commitments.
-The dao-lawfirm.eth requested a follow up presentation within **60 days,**[^5] to present a timeline for the DAO tooling version 1.0 release.
+Governance migration to voting escrow is essential, as dao-lawfirm.eth desires to signal their long-term commitments. dao-lawfirm.eth requested a follow up presentation within **60 days,**[^5] to present a timeline for the DAO tooling version 1.0 release.

 [^1]: June 15 through 30, 2022, about $450,000 DAI was swapped for ETH and has appreciated.
 This was included in the overview of the treasury balance.
 The Multi-sig transaction history is available at [Gnosis](/dao/governance/gnosis).
 [^2]: The slow-start "veto" was inspired by [nouns.wtf](https://nouns.wtf).
 See the Governance 'Slow Start' section.